-The interest rates for most of the Company's adjustable-rate assets are primarily dependent on the LIBOR and one-year CMT rate, while debt obligations, in the form of repurchase agreements, are generally dependent on LIBOR.
-While the LIBOR and CMT generally move together, there can be no assurance that such movements will be parallel, such that the magnitude of the movement of one index will match that of the other index.
-At December 31, 2003, the Company had 61.6% of its ARM-MBS portfolio repricing from the one-year CMT index, 34.2% repricing from the one-year LIBOR index, 3.3% repricing from COFI and 0.9% repricing from the 12 month CMT moving average.
+The interest rates for most of the Company's adjustable-rate assets are primarily dependent on the one-year CMT rate or LIBOR, while its debt obligations, in the form of repurchase agreements, are generally priced off of LIBOR.
+While LIBOR and CMT generally move together, there can be no assurance that such movements will be parallel, such that the magnitude of the movement of one index will match that of the other index.
+At December 31, 2004, the Company had 49.8% of its ARM-MBS portfolio repricing from the one-year CMT index, 48.3% repricing from the one-year LIBOR index, 1.5% repricing from COFI and 0.4% repricing from the 12 month CMT moving average.

-The Company's adjustable-rate investment assets and borrowings (i.e., repurchase agreements) reset on various dates that differ for the specific asset or obligation.
-In general, the repricing of the Company's debt obligations occurs more quickly than the repricing of assets.
-Therefore, on average, the Company's cost of borrowings may rise or fall more quickly than does its earnings rate on the assets.
+The Company's adjustable-rate assets reset on various dates that are not matched to the reset dates on the Company's borrowings (i.e., repurchase agreements).
+In general, the repricing of the Company's debt obligations occurs more quickly than the repricing of its assets.
+Therefore, on average, the Company's cost of borrowings may rise or fall more quickly in response to changes in market interest rates than does the yield on its interest-earning assets.

 The mismatch between repricings or maturities within a time period is commonly referred to as the "gap" for that period.
-A positive gap (asset sensitive), where interest-rate sensitive assets exceed interest-rate sensitive liabilities, generally will result in the net interest margin increasing in a rising interest rate environment and decreasing in a falling interest rate environment.
-A negative gap (liability sensitive) will generally have the opposite results on the net interest margin.
-As discussed above, the gap analysis is prepared assuming a 15% CPR; however, actual prepayment speeds could vary significantly from the rate assumed in the table.
-The gap analysis does not reflect the constraints on the repricing of ARM-MBS in a given period resulting from periodic and lifetime cap features on these securities, or the behavior of various indexes applicable to the Company's assets and liabilities.
+A positive gap, where repricing of interest-rate sensitive assets exceeds the maturity of interest-rate sensitive liabilities, generally will result in the net interest margin increasing in a rising interest rate environment and decreasing in a falling interest rate environment.
+At December 31, 2004, the Company had a negative gap, which will generally have the opposite results on the net interest margin.
+As discussed above, the gap analysis is prepared assuming CPRs of 25% and 15%; however, actual prepayment speeds could vary significantly such assumptions.
+The gap analysis does not reflect the constraints on the repricing of ARM-MBS in a given period resulting from interim and lifetime cap features on these securities, or the behavior of various indexes applicable to the Company's assets and liabilities.
+The gap methodology does not assess the relative sensitivity of assets and liabilities to changes in interest rates and also fails to account for interest rate caps and floors imbedded in the Company's MBS or include assets and liabilities that are not interest rate sensitive.

-The gap methodology does not assess the relative sensitivity of assets and liabilities to changes in interest rates and also fails to account for interest rate caps and floors imbedded in the Company's MBS or include assets and liabilities that are not interest rate sensitive or the Company's hedging instruments.
-The following table presents the Company's interest rate risk using the gap methodology at December 31, 2003.
+The following table sets forth the Company's interest rate risk using the gap methodology applying a 25% CPR at December 31, 2004.